 MIXING SCIENCE, MURDER AND ESPIONAGE, Libby McGugan’s debut novel “The Eidolon” delivers two hooks I cannot resist: the atom smasher, and evidence of a human afterlife.
 Add strangelets, stigmery and WIMPS (Weakly Interacting Massive Particles), let the characters marvel at swarm intelligence in bees, and I can emphatically state that this is no run-of-the-mill thriller.
-Not until the last chapter did I want to hurl the book into an Iowa blizzard in a fit of let-down and gnawing rage.
-Instead, I did the unthinkable.
-I read the novel a second time.

 The opening scene is exquisitely cold, stark and beautiful.
 Snow swirls around two men as they near the top of Mt.
 Everest.
 The prose is riveting: